Dan-SmashRepair/AOT_Plugin/README.md

 Once you get the hang of the default settings, try setting the round time limit to 2s.
 As you get better, you can try gradually changing the accuracy difficulty.
-Believe it or not, it is possible to get from any random starting orientation to any random target orientation in less than 1s!
+Believe it or not, it is possible to get from any random starting orientation to any other in less than 1s!